Violah Nambi

-Violah Nambi Ssebunya (born 14 July 1995) is a Ugandan professional footballer who plays as a winger or striker for Serie A club Napoli and the Uganda national team.
+Violah Nambi Ssebunya (born 14 July 1995) is a Ugandan professional footballer who plays as a winger or striker for the Uganda national team.

 Early life

 Nambi attended St. Mary's Kitende in Uganda.

 Club career

 Nambi played for Swedish side Växjö DFF, where she was described as "Växjö's sharpest weapon" and "became an offensive sensation at the end of the 2019 season".
 She suffered an injury while playing for the club.

 After that, Nambi played for Austrian side FC Dornbirn 1913, where she was described as "expected to contribute to the promotion with the decisive goals".
 She then played for Swedish side IFK Kalmar, where she was regarded as one of the club's most important players.

 International career

 Nambi has been regarded to have struggled to be available even when called up to the Uganda women's national football team.

 Style of play

 Nambi mainly operates as a winger or striker and is known for her speed.